Who we are

 The service is available for both adults and children who are registered with a St Helens or Knowsley GP.

-Initial access is either via your GP or a St Helens & Knowsely Teaching Hospital consultant.
-Once you have been assessed & treated by the Orthotics service, you will be discharged but you can re-refer yourself to the service if you have any problems or require a replacement.
-Simply click on the 'self-refer to our service' button on the right side this page and fill in our simple online referral form.
+Initial access is either via your GP or a St Helens and Knowsley Teaching Hospital consultant.
+Once you have been assessed and treated by the orthotics service, you will be discharged with instructions on how to re refer back into the service.
+If you have been told you are able to self refer into the service, click on the self refer button and click 'self refer to our service' button on the right hand side of this page and fill in our simple online referral form.

 We work closely with the specialist diabetes and rheumatology outpatient departments at St Helens hospital.